+For a technologist, tellingly, Darren is happy to remain humble about his team’s role in final show deliveries to clients.
 “There is so much that the public does not see.
 But, if all they remember are the beautiful visuals, then we are doing something right in our pipeline!”

-“When people come into the Brown Bag Films for studio tours, they expect the old school of drawing: more desks, more drawings by hand, more pencils!
+“The studio’s focus is on creativity, that’s our bread and butter, but technology feeds it.
+When people come to us for studio tours, they expect the old school of drawing: more desks, more drawings by hand, more pencils!
 We have a place for that, of course, but our technology releases our artists to focus on one thing – what they want to create.”

-“But with YellowDog, we can render on hundreds of multi-thread Oracle bare metal machines, tracking progress along the way and reducing our retake percentage because we have full visibility of render logs, preview frames, and support from the YellowDog team.
+“We are tracking progress along the way and reducing our retake percentage because we have full visibility of render logs, preview frames, and support from the YellowDog team.
 Suddenly, seemingly impossible deadlines can be met.”

 “Based on brilliant experiences with YellowDog, Brown Bag Films are now putting contingencies for cloud rendering into production budgets at the beginning of a series.
 Rather that just reacting to fires, we include cloud rendering to turn on overflow facilities like YellowDog in times of need.”

-“We’ve dipped our toes in and, owing to our ambition, we have to accept that it is getting more and more difficult to expand within the walls that we have here; cloud is the natural progression.”
+“We’ve dipped our toes in and, owing to our ambition, we have to accept that it is getting more and more difficult to expand within the walls that we have here.
+Cloud is the natural progression.”

 You are seeing this because you are using a browser that is not supported.
 The YellowDog website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows